decenomy/PNY/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the peonyd tests manually, launch src/test/test_peony .
+To run the pnyd tests manually, launch src/test/test_pny .

-To add more peonyd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more pnyd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the peony-qt tests manually, launch src/qt/test/peony-qt_test
+To run the pny-qt tests manually, launch src/qt/test/pny-qt_test

-To add more peony-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more pny-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.